Martarubio93/Candyspace/README.md

 ## About The Project

-This project features a responsive website with data consumed by an [API](https://jsonplaceholder.typicode.com/photos), which returns information on the first 20 items. this application has been developed using React js and divided into different components.
+This project features a responsive website with data consumed by an [API](https://jsonplaceholder.typicode.com/photos), which returns information on the first 20 items.
+This application has been developed using React js and divided into different components.
 The project took on average 1.5 hours to complete.

 ## Directory Structure